moonshot-platform/moonshot-ERC20/README.md

 ## Running scripts

+To configure the contract instances for use, you can run the files in scripts/

-0. Run 'npx truffle exec scripts/script.js --network bsctestnet'
+0. Run 'npx truffle exec scripts/pre-finalize.js --network bsctestnet'

 ## License